cibero42/enigmafy/README.md

 enigmafy -e receivers_public_keys your_archive
 ```

-It's also possible to calculate its hash and sign, via **-s** option
+It's also possible to calculate its hash and sign using a ssh key, via **-s** option
 ```
 enigmafy -e receivers_public_keys -s private_ssh_key your_archive
 ```